semples/RecipeBook/README.md

 # RecipeBook
-#Recipe book mobile application created with React Native and Redux
+Mobile Application to store recipes.
+Created with React Native, Redux, and AsyncStorage.